 Honesty and trust are the cornerstones of marriage.
 Unfortunately, statistics show that bad spending habits can destroy that sense of security, jeopardizing many marriages.
+Learning how to stop spending money can save our money and relationships.

 According to American Express Spending & Saving Tracker, the average amount a person in a relationship spends without talking their partner is $275.
 Even with this buffer amount, a reported 56 percent regret how much they spent on purchases.
 It was also shown that 46 percent bought items they knew their partner wouldn’t approve of and 30 percent found creative ways to hide their purchases, like burying them in the backyard.